Klosmi/WP-dev/WPDevNotes.md

 # [Additional File Headers](https://developer.wordpress.org/themes/functionality/custom-headers/)

-in our `style.css` which is in the the *theme* folder, we add the following:
+in our `style.css` which is in the *theme* folder, we add the following:
  - the Name of our theme
  - the URL of our theme where developers can see or buy it
  - author of the theme